World 🢖 North America 🢖 Caribbean 🢖 Curaçao

-Contrary to most other Caribbean islands, Curaçao is very rich with architectonic landmarks.
-Historical districts of the capital Willemstad are rich with amazing, nearly unique architecture but countryside has numerous historical plantation houses – comparatively small but distinct and elegant buildings.
+Contrary to most other Caribbean islands, Curaçao is very rich in architectonic landmarks.
+Historical districts of the capital Willemstad are rich with amazing, nearly unique architecture but the countryside has numerous historical plantation houses – comparatively small but distinct and elegant buildings.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.

 Though, those which are known to us, offer a surprising diversity of unusual features and impressive sights.

 Wonders of Caribbean